•June 23rd 2020

 Integration Process with Stream

 Sadeepa, TaskRabbit’s VP of Engineering, met the Stream team in San Francisco to gather some information before making a decision.
 Going into the meeting, TaskRabbit’s main hesitation with Stream was that it was a startup, and putting full faith into a young company to produce a core app functionality is a risk due to the possibility of an early-stage organization not making it for the long haul.
 However, after the conversation, TaskRabbit was confident that there was no chance of Stream disappearing, and the two companies had very similar values when it came to working together and how the product should operate.
 The partnership quickly took off from there.
-TaskRabbit was able to seamlessly check-in with Stream real-time through a shared Slack channel to ask questions or express any concerns that popped up along the way.
+TaskRabbit was able to seamlessly check-in with Stream real-time through a shared Slack channel to ask any questions or express any concerns that popped up along the way.
 TaskRabbit was incredibly satisfied with the consistent support from Stream, as it felt like they had an entire additional engineering team on their side.
-The company was impressed with how responsive Stream was in terms of figuring out how to create additional customized features that TaskRabbit wanted incorporated into their chat product, as well as multi-region support and internationalization for different countries in which it operates.
+TaskRabbit was impressed with how responsive Stream was in terms of additional customized features that they wanted incorporated into their chat product, as well as multi-region support and internationalization for different countries in which TaskRabbit operates.

 “With Stream Chat incorporated into our application, our users will now be able to book appointments through forms directly available through chat, and we expect this new functionality to have a huge, positive impact on business.”- Sadeepa Wijesekara, VP of Engineering at TaskRabbit

 TaskRabbit aims to make everyday life easier for everyday people by helping them check off items on their to-do lists.
-With the goal of revolutionizing daily tasks for users, TaskRabbit simultaneously creates new work opportunities for Taskers, whether it’s to earn extra income or to build a full-time business, all on their terms, according to their schedules.
+TaskRabbit simultaneously creates new work opportunities for Taskers – whether it’s to earn extra income or to build a full-time business – all on their terms, according to their schedules.
 As the platform grows, TaskRabbit strives to continue to positively impact the communities it serves by providing a convenient task platform that people can rely on.